50shadesofgwei/funding-rate-arbitrage/README.md

 After this, navigate to the .env file and input the necessary values.
 You will need:

-- An Alchemy API key
+- An Alchemy API key (Base + Arbitrum)
 - The relevant chainId (Base Mainnet: 8453, Base Testnet: 84532)
 - Your wallet address and Private Key (For security reasons you should create a new wallet to use here)
-- A Binance API key + secret

 Recommended values for the following vars are as follows:
 - `TRADE_LEVERAGE=5`
 - `DELTA_BOUND=0.03`
 - `PERCENTAGE_CAPITAL_PER_TRADE=25`

+The vars:
+- `DEFAULT_TRADE_DURATION_HOURS=8`
+and
+- `DEFAULT_TRADE_SIZE_USD=250`
+are there for determining the most profitable opportinity.
+The actual size of your trades will be determined by how much collateral is in your accounts, the leverage factor, and the percentage capital per trade.

 Trade Leverage specifies the leverage applied to the collateral amount on each trade.
 Setting this value too high will result in positions being liquidated, so keeping a relatively small cap is a good idea.
 Delta Bound calculates the maximum delta on a trade pair before it will be cancelled by the health checker.
 The delta between positions will in most cases be 0.0, so this is mostly a failsafe.